 Clinical trials by their nature examine the effect of a potential therapy in a sample of the potential future patient population.
 As such, clinical trials conducted with imetelstat, to date and in the future, may not uncover all possible adverse events that patients treated with imetelstat may experience.
-Because previously enrolled patients who remain on study continue to receive imetelstat in the MF Pilot Study, additional or more severe toxicities or safety issues in the MF Pilot Study, including additional serious adverse events and clinically significant LFT abnormalities, may be observed as patient treatment continues and more data become available.
-Likewise, additional or more severe toxicities or safety issues, including additional serious adverse events and clinically significant LFT abnormalities, may be observed in IMbarkTM and IMergeTM, particularly given the larger target patient enrollment in those studies.
-Since IMbarkTM, IMergeTM and the MF Pilot Study are ongoing studies in which additional data is being generated, the benefit-risk profile of imetelstat will continue to be assessed, including the risk of hepatotoxicity, severe cytopenias and any other severe adverse effects that may be associated with life-threatening clinical outcomes.
+Because previously enrolled patients who remain on study continue to receive imetelstat in the Pilot Study, additional or more severe toxicities or safety issues, including additional serious adverse events and clinically significant LFT abnormalities, may be observed in the Pilot Study as patient treatment continues and more data become available.
+Likewise, additional or more severe toxicities or safety issues, including additional serious adverse events and clinically significant LFT abnormalities, may be observed in IMbark and IMerge, particularly given the larger target patient enrollment in those studies.
+Since IMbark, IMerge and the Pilot Study are ongoing studies in which additional data are being generated, the benefit-risk profile of imetelstat will continue to be assessed, including the risk of hepatotoxicity, severe cytopenias, fatal bleeding and any other severe adverse effects that may be associated with life-threatening clinical outcomes.
 If such toxicities or other safety issues in any clinical trial of imetelstat result in an unacceptable benefit-risk profile, then:

-- the commencement and/or completion of any current or potential future clinical trials, including the MF Pilot Study, IMbarkTM and IMergeTM, would likely be delayed, for example by being placed on a clinical hold, halted or prohibited; or - additional, unexpected clinical trials or preclinical studies may be required to be conducted.
+- the commencement, continuation and/or completion of any current ongoing clinical trials, including IMbark, IMerge and the Pilot Study, or potential future clinical trials would likely be delayed, for example by being placed on a clinical hold, halted or prohibited; or - additional, unexpected clinical trials or preclinical studies may be required to be conducted.

-The occurrence of any of these events could cause Janssen to abandon their development of imetelstat entirely and terminate the Collaboration Agreement.
+The occurrence of any of these events could cause Janssen to delay its Continuation Decision, or abandon the development of imetelstat entirely and terminate the Collaboration Agreement.
 Any termination of the Collaboration Agreement by Janssen would have a severe adverse effect on our results of operations, financial condition, business prospects and the future of imetelstat, any of which might cause us to cease operations.